 Emissions data from adipic acid production are provided and referenced by one plant, which is the only producer in Italy (Radici Chimica, several years).
-Specifically for N_2O , in 2015, adipic acid is a key category at trend assessment, both with Approach 1 and Approach 2, with and without LULUCF.
-These emissions account for 21% of total N_2O emissions in 2005, 2.4% in 2010 and 0.6% in 2015; the notable decrease in share is due to the fact that the technology to reduce N_2O emissions has become fully operational at the existing producing facility since 2007.
+Specifically for N_2O , in 2016, adipic acid is a key category at trend assessment, both with Approach 1 and Approach 2, with and without LULUCF.
+These emissions account for 21% of total N_2O emissions in 2005, 2.4% in 2010, 0.6% in 2015 and 0.4% in 2016; the notable decrease in share is due to the fact that the technology to reduce N_2O emissions has become fully operational at the existing producing facility since 2007.

 N_2O emissions have relevantly decreased thanks to the implementation of a catalytic abatement system (pilot scale plant).
 The use of thermally stable catalysts in the pilot plant has allowed the treatment of highly N_2O concentrated flue gas from the adipic acid production plant, reducing the volume of treated gas and the size of the pilot plant itself.
 The abatement system is generally run together with the adipic acid production process.
 In 2004 this system was tested for one month resulting in complete decomposition of N_2O ; in 2005 the catalytic process was started only at the end of the year because of technical changes in the system; in 2006 the abatement system had been operating continuously for 9 months (3 months were needed for maintenance and technical changes) leading to the decomposition of 92% (efficiency of the abatement system while in operation) of N_2O emissions.
-Since 2007 the operating time has been about 11 months (about one month was needed for maintenance operations) and the N_2O emissions abatement system while in operation was achieved thanks to technical improvements implemented in the production process during 2010:
+Since 2007 the operating time has been about 11 months (about one month was needed for maintenance operations) and the N_2O emissions abatement system while in operation has reached an efficiency exceeding 98% (Radici Chimica, several years).
+In 2011 further emissions reduction was achieved thanks to technical improvements implemented in the production process during 2010: